Blockchain-Enabled Federated Learning: A Reference Architecture Design, Implementation, and Verification: BCFL Reference Architecture

 \subsubsection{Aggregator}

 The aggregator performs global model aggregation and receives additional rewards accordingly.
-The selection criteria for the aggregator can be based on the whitelist provided by the BCFL server, selecting clients other than the training participants, or it can provide flexibility in selecting trainers based on specific requests.

-\begin{itemize} \item \textbf{Smart contract bridge} : The aggregator uploads the aggregated global model update to IPFS and registers the CID in the smart contract to allow participants to access the global model. \item \textbf{Building the global model} : The primary role of the aggregator is to aggregate the local models.
-They access the smart contract and IPFS to download the list of local models and perform model aggregation according to the specified aggregation algorithm. \item \textbf{Aggregation algorithms} : Several aggregation algorithms, including FedAvg, are included in this module.
-The aggregation algorithms module should be designed to accommodate dynamic decisions of the effective aggregation algorithms for the given task. \item \textbf{Client selection algorithms} : After performing aggregation, the aggregator needs to select trainers to participate in the next round.
+The criteria for selecting the aggregator can rely on the whitelist furnished by the BCFL system, which allows for the selection of clients beyond the pool of training participants.
+Alternatively, the flexibility can be provided by selecting trainers based on specific requests.
+The aggregator class module structure is outlined in Fig. \ref{fig:fig8}, and each module is detailed as follows: \begin{itemize} \item \textbf{Smart contract bridge}: The aggregator uploads the aggregated global model update to IPFS and registers the CID in the smart contract to allow participants to access the global model. \item \textbf{Building the global model}: The primary role of the aggregator is to aggregate the local models.
+They access the smart contract and IPFS to download the list of local models and perform model aggregation according to the specified aggregation algorithm. \item \textbf{Aggregation algorithms}: Several aggregation algorithms, including FedAvg, are included in this module.
+The aggregation algorithms module should be designed to accommodate dynamic decisions of the effective aggregation algorithms for the given task. \item \textbf{Client selection algorithms}: After performing aggregation, the aggregator needs to select trainers to participate in the next round.
 Recently, various client selection algorithms are being actively proposed so that efficient algorithms for the given task in the sense of cost and performance can be chosen.
 In this study, the option of not performing client selection (all) or excluding trainers based on their performance ranking (scoring order) is provided.
 In addition to this, there are various client selection algorithms, and we plan to add them so that they can be tested in BCFL as well. \end{itemize}